Pardon C

 Pardon C (born Obinna Okoro; November 15) is a United States-based Nigerian singer-songwriter and an entrepreneur currently signed to TCO Music.

 Career

 In 2009 he released Ukwu Ruo Ala, since then he has released several Highlife singles that also includes international collaborations.
-The singer kept honing his skills to master his own act, he followed it up with another single Chain Dem, after a year, he dropped another single entitled Romeo in 2015.
+The singer kept honing his skills to master his own act, by following it up with another single, Chain Dem.
+After a year, he dropped another single entitled Romeo in 2015.

-As an artist representing his home country Nigeria in diaspora, the singer has graced the stage with music greats like 2face Idibia, Uganda's Jose Chameleone and singers like Flavour N'abania, Bracket, Olamide, Wizkid, Davido, Psquare and some others.
+As an artist representing his home country Nigeria in the diaspora, the singer has graced the stage with music greats like 2face Idibia, Uganda's Jose Chameleone and singers like Flavour N'abania, Bracket, Olamide, Wizkid, Davido, Psquare and some others.